Dorcas-BD/smart-contracts/snowflake/contracts/snowflake.md

 ### ```_addResolver``` function
 This function is the logic use to add new resolvers.
 This is a proivate function that take the EIN, resolver address as a parameters and also check if the EIN and resolver address does not exist in the identityRegistry before adding the resolver.
-Also, the function check if it has Snowflakes to allow withdrawal.
+Also, the function check if it has Snowflakes to allow withdrawal, and also set the withdraw allowance limit.
+And the resolver are added to the array.

 ### ```changeResolverAllowances``` function
 It change resolver allowances for identity of msg.sender.

 ### ```changeResolverAllowancesDelegated``` function
+This function change the allowance that was delegated to the resolver before.
+The function check if the EIN of the approving address is in the identityRegistry and is signed then authorize the transaction if not, it denies it.

 ### ```changeResolverAllowances``` function
+This function change the resolver allowance.
+It uses for loop to check if the resolver Ein is in the identityRegistry and thenpass the updated allowance to the resolver Ein and call the ```SnowflakeResolverAllowanceChanged``` to change it.

 ### ```removeResolver``` function
+The ```removeResolver``` function remove a resolver for identity of the msg.sender.

 ### ```removeResolverFor``` function
+This function have the same logic with the ```removeProvider``` function. but it is call by the Provider and it validate that the timestamp is correct.
+Then call the ```removerFunction``` to remove the resolver.

 ### ```validateRemoveResolverForSignature``` function
+This is a private function that is called by the Provider to make sure the he authorised the removing the resolver to the identity. **But the function failed to call the *ensureSignatureTimeValid* modifier to verify the timestamp.**

 ### ```removeResolver``` function
 ### ```triggerRecoveryAddressChangeFor``` function
 ### ```receiveApproval``` function